What Bootstrapping does

 flag has a variety of purposes to help

-enforce that the correct crates are marked as unstable.
-It was introduced
+enforce that the correct crates are marked as unstable

 . rustc

-this flag to mark all of its crates as unstable with the rustc_private
+flag to mark all of its crates as unstable

-feature so that each crate does not need to be carefully marked with
+that each crate does not need to be carefully marked with unstable

 .